lefeno/Lab_Iot/README.md

-# Exercise 1.4
+# Exercise 1.5

-Get input from a button and change the brightness of each color of the RGB LED.
-For example, the RGB LED changes the brightness of red, green, blue by default.
-After a button is pressed, only the red one is changing its brightness, then green, blue and back to three colors.
+Blink each LED in different paces.
+The red LED is blinking every 0.5s, the green is 2s, and the blue is 3s.

 ## Authors